 A great way to explore the lake area is by boat.

-There are three types of boats: slow boat (battello), great for leisurely travellers and for taking photos from the outside deck; rapid-service by hydrofoil (aliscafo); and car ferry (traghetto) service in the central lake area, which also takes pedestrian passengers.
+“Navigazione Lago di Como” offers three types of boat services: Slow Boat (Battello), great for leisurely travellers and for taking photos from the outside deck; Rapid-Service by Hydrofoil (Aliscafo); and Car Ferry (Traghetto) service in the central lake area, which also takes pedestrian passengers.

 Find useful information to plan your walk